mansam/fossbox/content/decause-openshift-experimentation.md

 Author: decause
 Tags: legacy, foss@rit
 Category: legacy
-Summary: After **seven** tries at getting the foss@rit site migrated to openshift, I ...
+Summary: After **seven** tries at getting the foss@rit site migrated to openshift, I must concede... for tonight.
+Vanilla openshift quickstarter for drupal      First attempt was editing by hand, and I installed modules and themes after bumbling around in the new (to me) drupal 7 interface.     installed the backup and migrate module, and tried to restore from a mysqldump from this site... and hosed it destroy the app, start fresh      bumble around til I figured out how to enable phpmyadmin     import  ...

 After **seven** tries at getting the foss@rit site migrated to openshift, I must concede... for tonight.